Implements for Manicures and Pedicures Must Be Spotless

 Customer Awareness: What To Know And What To Ask

 Consumers have every right to question hygiene practices and expect transparency in these matters.
-Educating customers helps them make informed decisions and encourages salons to maintain strict standards as well.
+Educating customers helps them make informed decisions and encourages salons to maintain strict standards.

 How To Recognize A Clean Salon